Publishing survey data research

 Use of ALSWH research data is subject to strict ethical conditions due to the personal nature of the data collected.
 De-identified data are only available to collaborating researchers where a formal request to use the material has been approved by the ALSWH Data Access Committee.
 Details of ALSWH ethical approvals are provided here.

-Please also refer to the ALSWH Data Access Committee guidelines: Ethical considerations for publications.
+Please also refer to the ALSWH Data Access Committee Publishing guidelines.

 - Access to research datasets